 The transportation industry is increasingly adopting advanced materials, which, as a result of increases in specific strength, offer improved efficiency, lower emissions, and decreased fuel consumption compared to traditional metal components.
 However, the transition to advanced materials has been slowed as structural analyses have become more complex and demanding.

-Multiscale Modeling is a broadly used term to describe any instance where a physical problem is solved by capturing a system's behavior and important features at multiple scales, particularly multiple spatial and(or) temporal scales.
-For instance, the picture below is a temporal multiscale representation of the origins of life.
+Multiscale modeling is a broadly used term to describe any situation where a physical problem is solved by capturing a system's behavior and important features at multiple scales, particularly multiple spatial and/or temporal scales.
+Applications for multiscale analysis include fluid flow analysis, weather prediction, operations research, and structural analysis, to name a few.

 Microstructural modeling is often viewed as an extraneous activity when analyzing the behavior of composites.
 Many engineers use the "system" properties as the inputs for their part design without considering what contributes to that overall system response.